MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 For Cursor to work:
 * You must have a good internet connection
 * Cursor's servers must be up and running.
+* You very quickly exhaust the free tier.
+To do anything useful, you need to subscribe.

 This means code development has now become SaaS.